-Data/Parameter $C{LI,i}$ Data unit t CO 2 e ha -1 Description Forest carbon stock in the litter pool in stratum i Equations (12), (15); also indirectly in (3) and (4) Source of data Project (field measurements as delineated in module CP-L) Description of measurement methods and procedures to be applied See module CP-L Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module CP-L Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-L Comments None
+Data/Parameter C {BB_tree,i} Data unit t CO 2 e ha -1 Description Forest carbon stock in belowground tree biomass in stratum i Equations Section 5.3.1.3, (13), (16); also indirectly in (3) and (4) Source of data Project (field measurements as delineated in module CP-AB) Description of measurement methods and procedures to be applied See module CP-AB Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied See module CP-AB Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-AB Comments None

-Data/Parameter C {L1,post,i}

-Data unit t CO 2 e ha -1

-Description Post-deforestation carbon stock in the litter pool in stratum i

-Equations Indirectly in (3) and (4)
+Data/Parameter C {BB_tree,i,post} Data unit t CO 2 e ha -1 Description Post-land use transition carbon stock in belowground tree biomass in stratum i Equations Section 5.3.1.3; indirectly in (3) and (4)

 Source of data Project (Published and/or peer-reviewed studies selected from the following, listed in descending order of preference: Within 5 km of the avoiding UDef project boundary Subnational jurisdiction National jurisdiction National data from neighboring countries with similar conditions Global Where these data are inadequate or not appropriate, field sampling may take place within the jurisdiction.
 Field sampling design must result in an estimate that produces conservative estimates of the carbon stocks.)
-Description of measurement methods and procedures to be applied See module CP-L Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module CP-L Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method Stock estimates of each non-forest land use class represented must be equal to the long-term average stocks (time-weighted average of stocks in cyclical post-deforestation land-use systems such as shifting agriculture with fallow) Comments None
+Description of measurement methods and procedures to be applied See module CP-AB Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied See module CP-AB Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method Stock estimates of each non-forest land use class represented must be equal to the long-term average stocks (time-weighted average of stocks in cyclical post-deforestation land-use systems such as shifting agriculture with fallow).
+Comments None

-Data/Parameter Csoc,i Data unit t CO 2 e ha -1 Description Forest carbon stock in the soil organic carbon pool in stratum i Equations (14), (17); also indirectly in (3) and (4) Source of data Project (field measurements as delineated in module CP-S)
+Data/Parameter C {DW,i} Data unit t CO2e ha -1 Description Forest carbon stock in the dead wood pool in stratum i Equations Section 5.3.1.3, (13), (16); also indirectly in (3) and (4) Source of data Project (field measurements as delineated in module CP-D)

-Description of measurement methods and procedures to be applied See module CP-S Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module CP-S Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-S Comments None
+Description of measurement methods and procedures to be applied See module CP-D Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied See module CP-D Purpose of data Calculation of baseline emissions, calculation of project emissions, calculation of leakage Calculation method See module CP-D Comments None